dhfmzk/Capture-2-Device/README.md

 This plug-in automates this process with a one button.

 ## To Do
-- [ ] : Add Discord api
+- [X] : Add Discord api
-- [ ] : Upgrade setting data asset Inspector UI
+- [X] : Upgrade setting data asset Inspector UI
+- [x] : Convert WWW to UnityWebRequest
 - [ ] : Auto update backup path in `.gitignore`
 - [ ] : Add setup guide